AdobeDocs/document-services/src/pages/apis/sign-api/partnership-type.md

 ### Integration Only Partner.

-If you're building between Adobe Sign and another application or service for use by our shared customers, please see these additional resources and steps to ensure success.
+If you're building an integration between Adobe Acrobat Sign and another application or service for use by our shared customers, please see these additional resources and steps to ensure success.

 * [Learn more](https://adobe.lookbookhq.com/adobesignpartnerpgm/buildtestdeliver)